zowe/docs-site/docs/extend/extend-apiml/api-mediation-security.md

 #### Generate a keystore and truststore for a new service on z/OS

-//TODO does this apply as well for the Keyring?
+//TODO @Vitek
+**Note:** This is not supported for Keyring at the moment.
+Please work with your security system administrator to obtain the required certificates.

 You can generate a keystore and truststore for a new service by calling the `apiml_cm.sh` script in the directory with API Mediation Layer: